ivan-pi/fortran-ascii/README.md

 > ...the character classification routines are not written as comparison tests.
 In most C libraries, they are written as static table lookups instead of macros or functions.

 This approach can be mimicked also in Fortran.
 Since there are 13 functions (excluding `is_ascii`) we require an integer with a storage size of at least 13 bits.
-We can generate the lookup table using either the "direct" or "select-case" approach (having verified its correctness first) to set the individual bit values in the lookup table.
+We can generate the lookup table using either the "direct" or "select-case" approach (having validated it first) to set the individual bit values in the lookup table.

 The following program generates the table and outputs the result as a formatted array:
 ```fortran